blukii/Developers/android/blukii-sdk/README.md

 ## Documentation and support

-To learn about the usage of the library classes please find the [library's javadoc documentation](https://schneiderma.github.io/blukii_developer/android/blukii-sdk/javadoc/).
+To learn about the usage of the library classes please find the [library's javadoc documentation](https://blukii.github.io/Developers/android/blukii-sdk/javadoc/).

 We recommend you to start with the following documentation pages where you can find some sample code fragments:
-- package **info**: class [info/BlukiiClient](https://schneiderma.github.io/blukii_developer/android/blukii-sdk/javadoc/com/blukii/sdk/info/BlukiiClient.html), for discovery of Bluetooth LE modules (especially for blukiis) and detection of their emitting data like blukii configuration values, beacon sensor data and data of the standard protocols Eddystone and iBeacon.
-Furthermore this library lets you retrieve location based information that is assigned to any blukii on the [blukii Info Manager](https://manager.blukiiinfo.com).
+- package **info**: class [info/BlukiiClient](https://blukii.github.io/Developers/android/blukii-sdk/javadoc/com/blukii/sdk/info/BlukiiClient.html), for discovery of Bluetooth LE modules (especially for blukiis) and detection of their emitting data like blukii configuration values, beacon sensor data and data of the standard protocols Eddystone and iBeacon.
+Furthermore this library lets you retrieve location based information that is assigned to any blukii on the [blukii Manager](https://manager.blukii.com).
-- package **config**: class [config/Blukii](https://schneiderma.github.io/blukii_developer/android/blukii-sdk/javadoc/com/blukii/sdk/config/Blukii.html), for connection based configuring of core blukii and type-based settings for SmartBeacon, SmartKey and SmartSensor modules.
+- package **config**: class [config/Blukii](https://blukii.github.io/Developers/android/blukii-sdk/javadoc/com/blukii/sdk/config/Blukii.html), for connection based configuring of core blukii and type-based settings for SmartBeacon, SmartKey and SmartSensor modules.

 For further question please contact the blukii developer support at [support@blukii.com](mailto:support@blukii.com).